 Descriptive statistics was used to analyze data from the survey questions.
-Interviews were audio-recorded and transcribed.
+Interviews were audio-recorded.
 Frequencies and percentage response distributions are presented in various charts and graphs.
-This provides an overall picture of the data as common patterns and themes emerge.
+This provided an overall picture of what the data look like as common patterns and themes emerge.
 Creswell (2013) discusses the need to display data in visual forms such as charts and graphs.
+Representing results will involve a discussion of emerging themes.
 He also identifies different sources of data to cite multiple items of evidence, including perspectives from individuals in a study to show divergent views.
 For quantitative research, Creswell discusses the comparison of results with the initial research questions.
-When analyzing the qualitative data, Creswell describes the need to transcribe interviews into word processing for accuracy.

 The researcher analyzed transcripts to determine the most important factors that emerged from each interview.
+Emerging themes were documented.
 As a result, the researcher ensured questions relating to the themes were included in the survey distributed to the sample of certified teachers.
 Frequency distributions were among the descriptive statistics used and summarized.

-The quantitative portion of the program evaluation examined student academic performance based on mClass Reading 3D assessment. mClass: Reading 3D scores from the 2012-2013 school year were obtained from second-grade students enrolled at the three identified schools.
-The Beginning of Year (BOY), data were compared to the End of Year (EOY), data to determine student growth.
+The quantitative portion of the program evaluation examined student performance. mClass: Reading 3D scores from the 2012-2013 school year were obtained from second-grade students enrolled at the three identified schools.
+The Beginning of Year (BOY) data were compared to the End of Year (EOY) data to determine student growth.
 A graph was created to display growth among second-grade students from the three schools.